scttfrdmn/mycelium/spawn/README.md

 ### Spot Instances

 - ⚠️ Can be interrupted (spawn handles gracefully)
-- ✅ spawnd saves state before interruption
+- ✅ spored saves state before interruption
 - ✅ Use with hibernation for best results

 ### GPU Instances